Getting Started

 System Dependencies

-bash brew install unixodbc bash sudo apt-get install -y libwebkit2gtk-4.1-dev libgtk-3-dev libappindicator3-dev librsvg2-dev patchelf libssl-dev unixodbc-dev Start Development
+bash brew install unixodbc bash sudo apt-get install -y libwebkit2gtk-4.1-dev libgtk-3-dev libappindicator3-dev librsvg2-dev patchelf libssl-dev unixodbc-dev Install Strawberry Perl, required to build the bundled OpenSSL:

 git clone https://github.com/t8y2/dbx.git